 It seems like a safe bet that the next iPhones’ processor will be named A14, as the processor of the iPhone 11 series is called A13 Bionic.
 Apple has also tagged the “Bionic” manicure on the A11 and A12, so maybe this year we’ll see the A14 Bionic.

 This year’s iPhones are coming a long way late.

 The release of a new iPhone in September feels almost like something you can set your watch on, but Apple has already said that this year’s 5G iPhones will outperform their expected September launch date.
 Will be available “in a few weeks.”
 Bloomberg says that soon we will get less expensive phones than the high-end models.

 None of them had ruled out holding the key to the iPhone’s release anytime soon in September, however, probably with the launch of iOS 14.

-And even though restrictions on private gatherings due to COVID-19 epidemics mean that Apple will not unveil any grand in-person iPhones at the Steve Jobs Theater, there is always the possibility.
-It remains that the company is working on another high product—such a video key for this year’s World Wide Developers Conference.
+And even though private gatherings’ restrictions due to COVID-19 epidemics mean that Apple will not unveil any grand in-person iPhones at the Steve Jobs Theater, there is always the possibility.
+It remains that the company is working on another high product—such as a video key for this year’s World Wide Developers Conference.

 Other specifications like name price, storage, and battery

 There are some other rumors about the upcoming iPhones.
 Apple Laker @L0vetodream said low-end phones could start with 64GB of storage in May, while high-end models could have a base of 128GB.
 He also noted that the low-end iPhone would have 4GB RAM, and the high end will have 6GB.